Poom77/Poom77/README.md

 Hello, my name is Poom.
-I am an undrergraduate at Rice University.
+I am an undergraduate at Rice University.

 You can find more about me here: https://poom77.github.io.